 Information Technology resources include, but are not limited to, computer hardware and software, databases, files, system accounts, networks, Internet access, and electronic communication.

 Access to Daemen Information Technology resources is a privilege and not a right.
 It is expected that all faculty, staff, students, guests, and visitors will be ethical and responsible in their use of Daemen technology, and all will comply with this Acceptable Use Policy.
-All users must comply with federal, state, and local laws as well as Daemen College policies.
+All users must comply with federal, state, and local laws as well as Daemen University policies.
 Inappropriate use of Daemen Information Technology resources can result in disciplinary action, including revoking the privilege to use these resources.

 The misuse of Daemen Information Technology resources includes, but is not limited to: